- Need Help?

 *If your clients have mobility challenges, reach out to King County Metro for more specialized travel instruction.

 The King County Mobility Coalition (KCMC) supports the coordination of King County special needs transportation to better serve the community.
-Members include special needs transportation service providers, clients and funders, from both the governmental, non-profit, and for-profit sectors from rural and urban areas throughout King County.
+Members include special needs transportation service providers, clients and funders, from both the governmental, non-profit and for-profit sectors from rural and urban areas throughout King County.

 The Coalition brings together individuals and organizations to:

 If you are interested in joining other coalitions in the Puget Sound region, please contact: